strimzi/strimzi-kafka-bridge/development-docs/TESTING.md

 You can find tests inside `src.test.java` package.
 Moreover we have the auxiliary classes and the most notable one are:

-- `src.test.java.io.strimzi.kafka.bridge.utils` = static methods
+- `Utils` static methods
-- `src.test.java.io.strimzi.kafka.bridge.clients` = clients for testing overall communication of the `Kafka Bridge`
+- `Clients` clients for testing overall communication of the `Kafka Bridge`
-- `src.test.java.io.strimzi.kafka.bridge.facades` = encapsulation of the standalone `Kafka` and `AdminClient` instance
+- `Facades` encapsulation of the standalone `Kafka` and `AdminClient` instance

 Furthermore we divide our test suite on two separate parts:

-1. `src.test.java.io.strimzi.kafka.bridge.http` = package, where you can find all test cases related to the `Http Kafka Bridge`
+1. `Http`package, where you can find all test cases related to the `Http Kafka Bridge`
-2. `src.test.java.io.strimzi.kafka.bridge.amqp` = package, where you can find all tests cases related to the `Amqp Kafka Bridge`
+2. `Amqp`package, where you can find all tests cases related to the `Amqp Kafka Bridge`

 ## Approaches